MaoDz/Travelling-salesman-problem/README.md

 ## Launching the code
 Open your terminal and execute the command below
-- if you clone the game from github :
+- Clone the game from github :
 ```
 cd ~/github/Travelling-salesman-problem
 ./make